 Spencer wrote many excellent instruction and entertaining articles, e.g. his

-series of Health and Strength back 1953, and other contemporary muscle magazines
+series of Health and Strength back in 1953, and other contemporary muscle magazines

-(e.g. Muscle Man) signing off with his well know line, “See you around”.
+(e.g. Muscle Man) signing off with his well known line, “See you around”.

 A Uniquely Superior Physique